elreydetoda/ansible-collection-pipenv/README.md

 Role Name
 =========

 This role is used for installing checking if pipenv environment is initialized, and installing dependencies if it is not.
-Optionally you can force a rebuild of the env, by passing the variable `force: true` to the role
+Optionally you can force a rebuild of the env, by passing the variable `force: true` to the role.
+Also, you can pass in extra arguments to pipenv with the `pipenv_extra_args` and `pipenv_dev_extra_args` ( for the dev install ).

 Requirements
 ------------

 Python3 and pip3 need to be installed on the remote system.
-I handle the pathing for those executables with `python_path` and `pip_path`.
+I handle the pathing for python executables with `python_path`.

 Role Variables
 --------------